mluggy/nightscout-vps/README.md

 3. **Install Nightscout:**

+   - Connect to your VPS using SSH (ssh root@you.nightscout.top)
+   - Run the following command to install/setup your instance(s):

    ```
    curl -sSL https://raw.githubusercontent.com/mluggy/nightscout-vps/main/setup.sh | sudo bash
    ```

-   Follow the prompts to set up your instance(s)

 4. **Access Nightscout:**
    - Visit `https://you.nightscout.top` and use your API secret to log in